Passive voice

-Let’s look at an example about the Passive voice in Italian:
+Let’s look at an example of the Passive voice in Italian:

 A: Il cane ha mangiato la gallina.